 Did you know that blue light exposure has its own holiday?
 While Mean Girls may have claimed October 3rd in perpetuity, October 10th has been established as Blue Light Awareness Day.
-Don’t feel too out of the loop if you’re just finding out about it — Blue Light Awareness Day was established just last year, and since we’re all about blue light protection, you know it’s one occasion we’re definitely recognizing.
+Don’t feel too out of the loop if you’re just finding out about it — Blue Light Awareness Day was established in 2019, and since we’re all about blue light protection, you know it’s one occasion we’re definitely recognizing.
 Here’s what you need to know about the holiday, and how you can take part!

 What exactly is Blue Light Awareness Day?

 Why, it’s exactly what it sounds like, dear reader.
 Blue Light Awareness Day is a holiday centered around recognizing blue light exposure, and the issues that stem from it.
 While it (unfortunately) may not be a floating holiday acknowledged by PTO from your company, it’s an opportunity for you to take a look at the ways you’re exposed to blue light on a daily basis, and ensure you’re protected from it across the board.

 Though, no judgement on our end if you just need to block off time on your work calendar, you know, to curb the blue light exposure.

 This isn’t one of those online holidays made up by a friend of a friend on Facebook — Blue Light Awareness Day was actually established by the California State Senate as a reaction to issues stemming from excessive blue light exposure, including but not limited to headaches, dry eyes, blurred vision, premature aging of the retina, macular degeneration, and compromised sleep.
 October 10 also happens to mark World Sight Day, which aims to raise awareness around vision impairment, so having Blue Light Awareness Day share the date is entirely fitting — kind of like sharing a birthday with a celebrity you like.